-Group's managers and officers, in France and overseas: outstanding with performance high-potential managers (2,429), the main functional and operational heads of the Entities and Regions (68), Executive Committee (15, excluding the Chief executive officer).
+Group's managers and officers, in France and overseas: managers with outstanding performance and high-potential managers (2,429), the main functional and operational heads of the Entities and Regions (68), Executive Committee (15, excluding the Chief executive officer).
 Grants to the Chief executive officer are detailed in the paragraph "Long-term Compensation policy" in this Chapter 5, Section 2.2.2.2.